masc-ucsc/docs/docs/pyrope/06-functions.md

 + `COND` is the condition under which this statement is valid.
 The `COND` can use the inputs, outputs and `self` to evaluate.
-If the outputs are used in the `COND`, the module must be immutable.
+If the outputs are used in the `COND`, the lambda must be immutable.
 This means that the method is called when the condition could evaluate true depending on its execution, but being immutable there are no side-effects.
-The (overload)[07-typesystem.md#overloading] section has more details.
+The [overload](06-functions.md#overloading) section has more details.

 ```
 var add